 A participating Regulatory Authority may request that an Auditing Organization carry out a Special Audit to further investigate, follow-up or to closeout an audit under the direction of the requesting Regulatory Authority.
-(IMDRF MDSAP WG N3 FINAL:2013 - Clause - 9.5.1)

 A recognizing Regulatory Authority may conduct its own Special Audit at any time it deems necessary and within the purview of its jurisdiction.
-(MDSAP WG N3 FINAL:2013 - Clause - 9.5)
+(IMDRF MDSAP WG N3 - clause 9.6.6.)

-57. Do Auditing Organizations collect evidence of nonconformities, or other evidence usually collected during Regulatory Authorities' inspections?
+55. Do Auditing Organizations collect evidence of nonconformities, or other evidence usually collected during Regulatory Authorities' inspections?

-Under the MDSAP Pilot, Auditing Organizations are not required to collect any evidence but the audit report must substantiate any audit finding by reference to audit evidence.
-Due to this restriction, the US FDA will limit enforcement actions based on MDSAP Pilot audit reports to advisory actions only.
+Under the MDSAP, Auditing Organizations are not required to collect any evidence, but the audit report must substantiate any audit finding by reference to audit evidence.
+Due to this restriction, the US FDA will limit enforcement actions based on MDSAP audit reports to advisory actions only.